isomerpages/moe-gongshangpri/pages/faq.md

 |  Friday | 7.30 a.m. - 1.30 p.m.  |

 *For P3-P6 pupils<br>
 Parents will be informed for all co-curricular activities and remedial/supplementary lessons that take place after school hours.
+Do ensure your Parents Gateway(PG) app's notifications settings are set to receive notifications from the school.

 **3. What are the recess timings?**